LrAmaral/portfolio/README.md

 ## Portfolio | Lucas Amaral

-A brief summary of me and my experiences with developer, showing project's I did, my skills and more.
+A brief summary of me, showing my experiences with developer, project's I did, all my social medias and contact.

 ## 🛠 Tools